Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Capacity concerns should not be a deterrent to refer a child/youth for an LOC/SCI rate assessment.

-If the LOC CSW becomes aware of a placement capacity issue as mentioned above, the Primary CSW is to be alerted.
+If the LOC CSW becomes aware of a placement capacity issue as mentioned above, the Primary CSW and RFSD CSW are to be alerted.
 It is ultimately the responsibility of the Primary CSW to ensure placement capacity issues are addressed and waivers are completed accordingly.

 Notice of Action (NOA)

 Except in those circumstances where static criteria have been applied, at the time of removal (detention), the Basic Level Rate/LOC 1 will be provided to all HBFC settings, until the LOC/SCI protocol is completed.
 RPs will be sent a notification at the time of placement that they are receiving the Basic Level Rate/LOC 1 via a NOA.
 After the initial LOC/SCI protocol is completed, a second NOA will be sent informing RPs that either they will continue to receive the Basic Level Rate/LOC 1 or if they will receive an LOC 2, 3 or 4 and if a Tier 1, 2, or 3 SCI rate is applies.
-The NOA explains how and why rates are set, why a rate is changing, or why a request for rate change is denied (i.e., LOC/SCI reassessments).
+The NOA explains how and why rates are set, why a rate is changing, or why a request for rate change is denied (i.e., LOC/SCI reassessments), and an RP’s due process rights if they disagree with the determination.
 Also, each time the LOC/SCI assessment/reassessment is completed, regardless of whether or not there is a rate change, a NOA will be sent to the RP.
-Additionally, caregivers will be provided a complete copy of the following:
+Additionally, caregivers and/or their authorized representative will be provided a complete copy of the following:

 • SOC 500